-- (I) Management policy and important production and marketing policies - By continuously optimizing the successful exhibition store model, the Company shall open 300 to 200 stores of different sizes, depending upon the scales and types of communities in business districts. - 2 Three-cross plans: Among them, the cross-brand plan is to introduce commodities from Sugi Pharmacy and other exclusive agents overseas and to achieve the differentiation of the Company's channels through the diversification of commodities, the cross-industry plan is to invest in retail services of the healthcare industry other than pharmacy, as well as pet food, pet cosmetics and medical care of the booming pet industry in 2021,and the cross-overseas to carry out the overseas development plan with Sugi Pharmacy in stages, shall joint both sides of the pharmaceutical cosmetic pathway and category compound experience and to provide the partner's cosmeceuticals overseas by leveraging market transformation opportunities. - (II) Expected Sales Volume and Basis
+- (I) Management policy and important production and marketing policies - 1) By continuously optimizing the successful exhibition store model, the Company shall open 300 to 200 stores of different sizes, depending upon the scales and types of communities in business districts. - 2) Three-cross plans: Among them, the cross-brand plan is to introduce commodities from Sugi Pharmacy and other exclusive agents overseas and to achieve the differentiation of the Company's channels through the diversification of commodities, at the end of 2012, it obtained the agency rights of Akachan Honpo in Taiwan, launching a wide range of product options that meet the needs of childcare and enhancing its competitiveness in maternal and infant products.
+The cross-industry plan is to invest in retail services of the healthcare industry other than pharmacy, as well as pet food, pet cosmetics and medical care of the booming pet industry in 2021, and the cross-overseas to carry out the overseas development plan with Sugi Pharmacy in stages, shall joint both sides of the pharmaceutical cosmetic pathway and category compound experience and to provide the partner's cosmeceuticals overseas by leveraging market transformation opportunities.

+(II) Expected Sales Volume and Basis

 The Company is a channel of chain pharmacy.
 Due to large variety of products sold and in different quantity units, it is not possible to provide the expected sales quantity.
-In addition, according to the relevant statistics of "wholesale, retail and catering turnover" from the Ministry of Economy (from NT\$ 163.2 billion in 2012 to NT\$ 214.6 billion in 2022), the annual compound growth rate is 2.78% and generally speaking, the domestic pharmaceutical and cosmetic retail market has maintained a moderate and optimistic growth trend.
+In addition, according to the relevant statistics of "wholesale, retail and catering turnover" from the Ministry of Economy (from NT\$164 billion in 2013 to NT\$224.5 billion in 2023), the annual compound growth rate is 3.19% and generally speaking, the domestic pharmaceutical and cosmetic retail market has maintained a moderate and optimistic growth trend.
 The Company is actively opening up new stores and expanding its business scale and expects to maintain stable revenue growth.